craftkit/craftkit-playground/craft-uikit.md

 🗒 NOTE:
 In this solution, instance of `World` is created by every `sayTo` call.
-But even if you removed it from the screen, its instance is still on the memory.
+But even if you removed it from the screen (=DOM tree), its instance is still on the memory.
 So, you have to delete it by calling `unloadView`.

 #### 🤾‍♀️ Global component access